Johnson-MintyC/TicTacToe-Project/readme.md

 For my implementation of the game, it features the following:

-1. Takes turns with your friend, placing markers on the board
+1. Take turns with your friend, placing markers on the board
 1. **Customize** Player **Name**
 1. **Customize** Player Profile **Picture**
-1. Scoreboards that keep track of win totals across mutliple games
+1. Scoreboards that keep track of win totals across multiple games
-1. A **turn notice** that displays the current players turn
+1. A **Turn Notice** that displays the current players turn
 1. **Hovering** over the squares displays the current players turn
 1. Sounds for wins and actions
 1. **Play against a AI**, it's _pretty good_ at tic tac toe